 Affix a frequency flag to your transmitter antenna.

 When launching your boat, yield to other boats operating in the designated water pattern or returning to the launch area.

-Do not swim or use full-sized boats or rafts to retrieve stalled model boats.
-Instead, take a fishing rod and reel and affix a rubber ball to the end of the line.
-Cast the ball over the stalled boat.
-Once the line snags the boat, reel it to shore.
-If this method does not work, with the help of a second person stretch a large spool of 50-pound test fishing line across the lake, capture the boat and drag it to shore.
+Do not swim or use full-sized boats or rafts to retrieve stalled boats.
+Affix a rubber ball to the end of a fishing line, cast over the boat to snag it, and reel it to shore.
+Or with a second person, stretch 50-pound test line across the lake to capture the boat and drag it to shore.

 As a permit holder you agree to abide by these rules and regulations as well as allForest Preserve District ordinances and administrative orders and state statutes.You also understand that the Forest Preserve District may fine you or revoke your permit without refunding your permit fee if you supply false information on your application or fail to comply with any rules, regulations, ordinances, orders or statutes.